 I found it very easy to set up right out of the box.
 We were in the car driving out to Jersey when I opened the box, entered Jack’s name on a profile and handed it over.
 He was happily playing with the Chugga Shapes game within a few minutes, (very simple game – a train drives by with some shapes, you touch a shape and it tells you its name and then you get to “pop” several as they float on the screen) in fact he wouldn’t give the darn thing back to me to show him anything else.
 Chugga Shapes it was for 24 hours.

 When I was able to plug it into my computer, I found registering it a very easy process.
 It came with two free download credits (for the cheapest apps only) so I chose two things I thought he might like and they were quickly added to the device.
 We’ve explored the camera and Jack really likes having his own camera to take pictures of toddler nonsense with.
-I plan on purchasing the Thomas & Friends cartridge at some point, because HELLO, you can get books and game with your kids favorite characters featured.
+I plan on purchasing the Thomas & Friends cartridge, because HELLO, you can get books and games with your kid’s favorite characters featured.
 Thomas?
-Fireman Same?
+Fireman Sam?
 Jack will be super excited for that.

 Now what’s not so cool about this tablet?
 The loading time.
 It takes some time for it to power up and each time you change screens or apps you are presented with a loading screen for a few seconds – up to a full half minute.
-That doesn’t sound like much, but to a two year old used to an iphone or ipad or in our case, Kindle Fire?
-That’s basically an eternity.
+That doesn’t sound like much, but to a two year old used to an iphone or ipad, that’s basically an eternity.
 I sat with Jack and talked him through a mild hissy fit about this.
 I explained that it’s just the way this toy works; we have to wait.
 He understands the wait time now and has stopped pushing the home button like it’s going to magically solve the problem.

 My other issue is the battery.
 Or lack thereof.
 It runs on four AA batteries.
 You’d better stock up on them or buy rechargables.
 You can get a wall adapter but being tethered to a wall outlet kind of kills the fun of running around taking pictures or curling up in your blanket fort to sing along to nursery rhymes.